 - High school students are not eligible and instead should apply to the Teen Summer Internship program.

 The Academic Engagement department supports Penn faculty and student engagement with the galleries and collections.
-Internships in this department include working directly with collections, research and writing on the Museum's own projects and programs, and marketing and event planning for the Penn student audience.
-Projects vary based on intern skills and interests, from collections work (object handling, photography, and collections database use) to archival research and writing about Museum expeditions and research projects, or even class and event planning for upcoming exhibitions.
+Internships in this department range from working directly with collections, to research and writing on the Museum's own projects and programs, to marketing and event planning for the Penn student audience.
+Projects vary based on intern skills and interests, from collections work (object handling, photography, and collections database use), to archival research and writing about museum expeditions and research projects, or even class and event planning for upcoming exhibitions.

 At the Penn Museum Archives we collect the stories behind the artifacts.
 The archives include records of the museum’s archaeological expeditions to every inhabited continent, the history of the Penn Museum, and the history of the fields of archaeology and anthropology.
 In addition to field notes and correspondence, we hold three-quarters of a million images and nearly one thousand reels of motion picture film.
 Interns assist with the archival care and management of documents (including letters, diaries, field notes, and plans and drawings) and photographs (prints, lantern slides, and glass and film negatives) from the Museum’s historic anthropological and archaeological investigations around the world.
 Interns work closely with the institution’s archivist on all aspects of archival processing, arrangement, and description, including preparation of finding aids.
 Interns will also gain experience in basic preservation skills, cataloging, digitization, and assisting with archival reference requests.
 A successful applicant will have good organizational skills and attention to detail, basic research skills, and the ability to work independently.
 This is an excellent opportunity to learn and refine skills related to primary source research, synthesis, writing and editing.